 In a series of experiments, the researchers found that adding titanium to fused silica strengthened the glass fiber and enhanced its optical properties.
 They later doped the glass with germanium.
 This step reduced the amount of light lost as a signal traveled through the fiber.
 Their work helped establish optical fiber, rather than copper, as the key conduit to transmit information.

-During his career, Keck received an honorary degree from Rensselaer Polytechnic Institute and was inducted into the National Inventors Hall of Fall.
-He received the John Tyndall award from OSA and the IEEE/Photonics Society, the U.S. Department of Commerce American Innovator Award, the SPIE Technology Achievement Award, and Laurin Publishing’s Distinction in Photonics Award.
+Keck received an honorary degree from Rensselaer Polytechnic Institute and was inducted into the National Inventors Hall of Fall during his career.
+He received the John Tyndall Award for the invention and development of methods for the manufacture and measurement of devices for optical communication, including low attenuation fibers.
+He’s also received the U.S. Department of Commerce American Innovator Award, the SPIE Technology Achievement Award, and Laurin Publishing’s Distinction in Photonics Award.

-After retirement, Keck helped established the Infotonics Technology Center in Canandaigua, New York.
-In 2010 the center merged with the Center of Excellence in Nanoelectronics and Nanotechnology.
+After retirement, Keck helped established the Infotonics Technology Center in Canandaigua, New York, U.S. In 2010 the center merged with the Center of Excellence in Nanoelectronics and Nanotechnology.
 The new entity is known as the Smart System Technology and Commercialization Center.

-In 2012, he was named an Honorary Member of the Optical Society for breakthrough contributions to the field of optical communications, including the invention of the first low-loss optical fiber, and for a history of service to OSA.
-He has served on the OSA Foundation Board.
+In 2012, he was named an Honorary Member for breakthrough contributions to the field of optical communications, including the invention of the first low-loss optical fiber, and for a history of service to our Society.